 - avoiding crunchy, sticky, or chewy foods, such as nuts, croutons, caramel, and gum

 - avoiding opening the mouth too wide during flares

 - avoiding clenching the jaw

 RA causes inflammation, pain, and swelling in the synovial fluid between joints.
-In later stages of the condition, RA can affect the jaw.
+In later stages of the condition, it can also affect the jaw.

 Inflammation of the jaw can lead to persistent pain and a limited range of mobility.
-If left untreated, inflammation can damage the surrounding cartilage and bone tissue, which can lead to permanent damage.
+Without treatment, inflammation can damage the surrounding cartilage and bone tissue, which can lead to permanent damage.

-Controlling RA with medications can reduce RA related jaw pain.
-Different medications work better for different individuals, and people can speak with their doctor about the best course of treatment.
+Controlling RA with medications can reduce RA-related jaw pain.
+Different medications work better for different individuals, and people can speak with a doctor about the best course of treatment.

 Eating hard, crunchy food or clenching the jaw can worsen RA jaw pain during flares.
 People can consider eating soft foods and applying a hot or cold compress to reduce jaw pain at home.